Managing Employee Onboarding in Jira

 Here’s what you’ll need:

-• Workflow & Issue Type: HR Onboarding project template
+Workflow & work item Type: HR Onboarding Project Template

 Employee Onboarding Project Template

-The Onboarding project template creates an Employee issue type and a five step workflow.
+The Onboarding project template creates an Employee work item type and a five step workflow.

-Also note that the default workflow uses global transitions - meaning there is no imposed order on how an issue moves through the statuses.
-That’s probably not good practice.
+Also note that the default workflow uses global transitions - meaning there is no imposed order on how an work item moves through the workflow.
+That’s not good practice.
 Do you really want to give someone access to your IT systems before they’ve signed the an NDA?
 And what’s the point of having a REVIEW status if it can be bypassed?
 A modified workflow might look like this:

-The modified workflow forces the issue to progress through the statuses in the correct order, ensures that the issue must be reviewed before it can be closed, and accommodates that fact that sometimes reviews fail and work needs to be repeated.
+The modified workflow forces the work item to progress through the statuses in the correct order, ensures that the work item must be reviewed before it can be closed, and accommodates that fact that sometimes reviews fail and work needs to be repeated.

 Set-up